SENATE BILL NO. 6451

 enforce collection of the tax hereby levied, the department of revenue shall

-by the department, such stamps to be affixed on the smallest container or
+determined by the department, such stamps to be affixed on the smallest

-package that will be handled, sold, used, consumed, or distributed, to permit
+container or package that will be handled, sold, used, consumed, or

-shall cause to be affixed on every package of cigarettes ((
+chapter, every person shall cause to be affixed on every package of

 The department may authorize the use of meter stamping machines for imprinting stamps, which imprinted stamps shall be in lieu of those otherwise provided for under this chapter, and if such use is authorized, shall provide reasonable rules and regulations with respect thereto.